How Our Program Works

 The primary reading material is original work developed by Enki Education.
 This is only available through Redshelf, a digital textbook program, which has useful features, including: text read aloud (audio version), offline viewing and listening, bookmarking, and more.
+Watch this video to see how we use Redshelf with our Enki Program.
 Some additional reading materials will be needed that can be found at your local library or purchased from your local bookstore.

 I found a warm and welcoming environment, where the other children and myself where allowed to talk and joke about the things important to us, with the teacher there to guide conversations and, when necessary, focus us on the content.

 Rebecca in Colorado